Skip to main content

 The breakpoint editor

-When a flow hits a breakpoint, it shows a breakpoint state indicator in the flow list.
-Press Enter to open the breakpoint editor.
+Select a paused flow from the breakpoint queue (or press Enter on a paused flow in the list) to open the breakpoint editor.
 The editor uses a dual-pane layout:

 • Left pane — Headers.
 View and edit request or response headers.